Python3pkg/Magellan/README.rst

                                     the current environment.
 NB Can be used multiple times but must always specify desired version.
 Usage -U
                                     <package-name> <desired-version>.
+           -A --addition-conflicts  Check whether adding a new package will conflict with the current environment.
+NB Can be used multiple times but must always specify desired version.
+Usage -U
+                                    <package-name> <desired-version>.
           --cache-dir               Cache directory - used for pip installs.
+          --keep-pipdeptree-output  Don't delete the pipdeptree output reports.
+          --keep-env-files          Don't delete the nodes, edges, package_requirements env files.